-Bonus Hack: Use Do not disturb
+Bonus Hack: Use Focus

-While not part of the native screen-time settings, I also love using the “Do Not Disturb” feature on my phone.
+While not part of the native screen-time settings, I also love using the “Focus” feature on my phone.
 It allows you to silence all calls, text, and other notifications except for those from any group of contacts I choose.
 I added my husband and my kids’ school to a group and made that the group that could get through my do not disturb.
 Then, I set my do not disturb to automatically turn on and off from 9 pm – 9 am, AND I turn it on manually while I’m working.

 Blogging Hack #3 - Browser Bookmarks

 This blogging hack is something I did NOT do with my first two online businesses that I really wish I had.
 I have done it with this business, and it has given me so much of my time back.

 I have very well-organized bookmarks in my browser (I use Chrome) for family stuff AND business stuff.
 You can see all my folders in the image below:

 Each folder has sub-folders and some of those even have subfolders.
 This way I can quickly find whatever I need online.